webxdc/store/README.md

    If you just want to test an app yourself select the "Saved Message" chat.

-3. The app will now appear in the selected chat in draft mode so that you can modify the text message and send the app to your chat partners.
+3. The app will now appear in the selected chat in draft mode so that you can set a text message and send the app to your chat partners.

 4. Everyone in the chat can now start the app.
 The other chat members don't need to interact with the store bot at all.